Pyroxenium/Basalt/docs/objects/Menubar/setSpace.md

-## setSelectedItem
+## setSpace
 Sets the background and the foreground of the item which is currently selected

 #### Parameters:
-1. `number|color` The background color which should be used
-2. `number|color` The text color which should be used
+1. `number` The space you want between the entries

 #### Returns:
 1. `object` The object in use

 #### Usage:
-* Creates a default menubar with 4 entries and sets the selection background color to green.
+* Creates a default menubar with 4 entries and sets the space to 3.
 ```lua
 local main = basalt.createFrame()
 local aMenubar = main:addMenubar()